Places

 - Visit Debrecen’s Great Reformed Church and Reformation history center; partner with local organizations.

-- Sample Tokaj aszú vintages in historic cellars, linking hospitality with donor appreciation dinners.
+- Sample Tokaj aszú vintages in historic cellars as part of donor appreciation dinners.

 Lake Balaton & Transdanubia Retreats